 20 Free & Fantastic Things to Do in the Greater Boston Area

 Founded in 1630, Boston is one of America’s oldest & most influential cities.
 For history buffs, there is no better destination.
-With The Freedom Trail, gorgeous old architecture, and numerous notable landmarks, the city is rich in historical significance.
+Home to The Freedom Trail, gorgeous old architecture, and numerous notable landmarks, the city is rich in historical significance.
 Boston is a great city to visit anytime of the year.
 There are plenty of year-round activities and attractions for everyone to enjoy.

 In addition to top notch museums and historical landmarks, you will also find many beautiful parks and gardens.
 Fortunately, many activities in Boston are free, so if you are short on cash you can still enjoy a wonderful trip to New England’s largest and most influential city.

 Free and interesting attractions abound both downtown and in nearby cities around the Greater Boston metro area.
 No matter which season you decide to visit, your eyes will get to feast on the most incredible architecture.
 Fall is a particularly scenic time to visit with every area surrounded with the tremendous colors of the season.
-The fall season brings endless opportunities for free hikes and seasonal events.
+The fall season brings forth endless opportunities for free hikes and seasonal events.
 Nevertheless, no matter what time of the year you visit, you can expect a fun, scenic, educational, & relaxing experience, all rolled into one.

 Take a look at this list of 20 fun and free things to do in the Greater Boston area.